 Leg ulcers are a chronic condition, the treatment of which has been estimated to cost the NHS between £300 and £600m per year.

-A significant number of ulcers (about 20%), are caused by some form of arterial disease.
+At least 70% of ulcers are caused by venous disease.
+About 20%, are caused by some form of arterial disease.
 Depending upon the location and severity of the problem, this may affect large parts of the leg or smaller localised areas of tissue.
 The prevalence of ischaemic or arterial ulcers also rises with increasing age.
 Other important causes of ulceration include diabetes and trauma to the skin around the lower leg especially in elderly people where the skin is extremely thin and heals very poorly.
 Ulcers that are caused by arterial disease or show no signs of healing despite adequate measures should be referred to a specialist vascular surgeon for assessment and possible surgery.

 What sort of ulcer have I got?